Moland House

 House Tours are 1pm – 4pm on the 2nd Sunday from November through March and the 2nd & 4th Sundays from April through October*.

-The 2nd Sunday in April through October includes authentic hearth cooking.
 Please check our Facebook page for additional House Tour dates.

 Click here to see the Colonial-style Garden at the Moland House in full bloom.
 Find out more about how you can honor your loved one and support the Moland House.